enrightc/The-Gourmet-Cake-Club/README.md

 ## Accessibility

-Ensuring a positive and inclusive user experience is a priority for the Gourmet Cake Club website.
+Ensuring a positive and inclusive user experience is a priority for The Gourmet Cake Club website.
 Therefore design choices are guided by accessibility principles to accommodate a diverse audience.

 - **Colour Contrast:** The website's primary colour scheme of black and white is intentionally selected to provide a strong contrast, enhancing readability for all users.
 This ensures that text and content stand out clearly against the background, promoting a visually accessible experience.